 Brunch-ing

-It is a trend in Bucharest, thus making it difficult to choose between all the great locations that offer all sorts of delicious international dishes.
-This being said, if I were you, I would be heading for Frudisiac, hoping to find a place in the small minimalist “Breakfast & Brunch Restaurant” (as they call themselves) since they do not take reservations.
+It is a trend in Bucharest, making it difficult to choose between all the great locations that offer delicious international dishes.
+If I were you, I would be heading for Frudisiac, hoping to find a place in the small minimalist “Breakfast & Brunch Restaurant” (as they call themselves) since they do not take reservations.

-If you are in luck, sit down, enjoy the view, and make sure to order the incredible pancakes you’ll find here.
+If you are in luck, sit down, enjoy the view, and order the incredible pancakes you’ll find here.
 Even though this would not seem much, I would easily fit it into my top things to do in Bucharest.

 Check out also My Bucharest – where to eat, party and discover the city